kprasadvnsi/tang-doc/content/dev-guide/using-yosys/_index.en.md

 cd examples/anlogic/
 bash build.sh
 ```
-This build will produce demo.bit that can be download into Lichee Tang via TD Download tool.
+This build will produce demo.bit that can be download into Tang Primer via TD Download tool.